Castle Rock, Colorado Therapists

 Each of these problems could grow worse if left untreated and may lead to self-harm and suicidal thoughts and actions.

-Castle Rock’s environment and climate make it a haven for winter tourists who enjoy skiing, snowboarding and other cold-weather activities.
-However, some of the city’s residents may be affected by the long winters and heavy snowfall, which averages 71 percent annually.
+Castle Rock’s environment and climate make it a haven for winter tourists who enjoy skiing, snowboarding, and other cold-weather activities.
+However, some of the city’s residents may be affected by the long winters and heavy snowfall, which averages 71% annually.
 Being forced to stay indoors for days at a time during bad weather can lead to feelings of anxiety and depression or make the symptoms of these mental health issues worse.

-Health care costs in Castle Rock may also be a challenge for those seeking treatment for their mental health problems.
-The health care index is 105, five percent greater than the national average, which means costs in the area for this kind of service may be elevated.
+Healthcare costs in Castle Rock may also be a challenge for those seeking treatment for their mental health problems.
+The healthcare index is 105, 5% greater than the national average, which means costs in the area for this kind of service may be elevated.
 While some clinics and other health services in the area may offer services on a sliding scale or depending on a patient’s financial status, not all individuals may have access to these discounts.

 The Impact of Poverty on Mental Health in Castle Rock

-Despite the overall affluence of the Castle Rock community, there are those who live in poverty within the community.
-Caucasians are most affected, with nearly 70 percent living under the poverty line, followed by Hispanics and Latinos.
-The Asian population seems the least affected by poverty and typically hold the highest-paying jobs in the city.
+Despite the overall affluence of the Castle Rock community, some live in poverty within the community.
+Caucasians are most affected, with nearly 70% living under the poverty line, followed by Hispanics and Latinos.
+The Asian population seems the least affected by poverty and typically holds the highest-paying jobs in the city.
 However, there is still a small percentage of this demographic that lives in poverty.
 Individuals who cannot meet their cost of living are typically more likely to develop mental health issues, including depression and severe anxiety.